We've Won Over £90 Million For Our Clients

 How To Sue A Hospital For Negligence

-Last updated 3rd December 2024.
-This guide explores how to sue a hospital for negligence by discussing the eligibility criteria for medical negligence claims and the evidence you could gather to strengthen your case.
+Last updated 15th September 2025.
+This guide explores how to sue a hospital for negligence by discussing the eligibility criteria for and process of medical negligence claims.
 Furthermore, we look at how an expert solicitor could assist you with seeking compensation for hospital negligence and the benefits of them doing so under No Win No Fee terms.

-Medical professionals owe their patients a duty of care.
-This means they need to provide the correct standard of care.
-If there is a failure to do so, and this leads to a patient suffering avoidable harm, this could constitute medical negligence.
+Medical professionals owe a duty of care to all the patients they treat.
+Therefore, they need to provide the minimum standard of care.
+If there is a failure to meet this, leading to a patient suffering avoidable harm, this may fall under medical negligence.

 If you’re eligible, you could seek compensation to address the physical and psychological impacts of medical negligence.
-We explore how settlements awarded in successful hospital negligence claims are calculated and what they could include later in our guide.
+We explore how settlements awarded in successful hospital negligence claims are valued and the factors they could cover later in our guide.

-Read on to learn more about how to sue compensation for hospital negligence.
-Alternatively, you can get in touch with our team if you have any questions about making a medical negligence claim.
-An advisor can provide free guidance 24/7.
+Keep reading for more information about how to sue compensation for hospital negligence.
+Alternatively, you can get in touch with our team to answer any questions any questions about making a medical negligence claim.
+An advisor can provide information for free 24/7.
 To get in touch, you can:

 Select A Section

-- How To Sue A Hospital For Negligence
+6. How Long Does It Take To Sue A Hospital For Negligence?

 How To Sue A Hospital For Negligence

-As mentioned, medical professionals owe their patients a duty of care.
+As mentioned, medical professionals owe a duty of care to the patients they treat.
 This extends to those working in a hospital, such as surgeons, doctors, and nurses.
 The duty placed on them requires them to provide care that meets the correct standard.

 In order to sue a hospital for negligence, you must be able to meet the eligibility criteria for medical negligence claims.
 These are:

-- You suffered avoidable harm as a result.
+• You suffered unnecessary harm as a consequence.

 What Is The Time Limit To Sue A Hospital For Negligence?

-There are exceptions to this limitation period, such as if the party is under the age of 18 or they lack the mental capacity to start their own claim.
+There are exceptional circumstances to this limitation period, such as if the party is beneath the age of 18 or they lack the mental capacity required to start their own claim.

 For further guidance on the time limits and eligibility criteria for hospital negligence claims, please contact an advisor on the number above.